 Can you cook pork chops in gravy?

-Of course, I share this method below in Cream of Mushroom Gravy.
+Yes, I shared how to cook them inside Cream of Mushroom Gravy below.
 Both are great.
-The key to this is you want to quick sear the meat but not cook it all the way thru.
-Make the sauce and cook down until the onions (optional) and whole or sliced mushrooms are mostly tender and then combine to cook the rest of the way.
+The key to this is you want to quick sear the meat but not cook it all the way thru and then combine to cook the rest of the way.

-The best way to do this so it doesn’t take quite as long is to add Boiled Mushrooms or canned works too.
-That way they are already fork tender.
+The best way to do this so it doesn’t take quite as long is to add Boiled Mushrooms or canned to make mushroom pork chops.
+That way they are already fork tender over your mashed potatoes.
 Otherwise you are looking at about 10 minutes to get those to the right texture and ready to combine the two.
 Adds a ton of flavor to cook meat pressed right inside the thick sauce.

 1. Cool to room temperature.